interviewstreet/ghs/README.md

 Generate a Github personal access token (https://github.com/settings/tokens) and use the `ghs -t` command to save it in the config file.
 This will be used to make the API requests to Github.
 A happy side-effect of this is that your private contributions are also considered while generating the stats and the summary of your username.

+Please make sure that you give the following scopes to the token:

+- `repo`
+- `read:user`
+- `read:packages`

 PS: Your Github PAT is not comprimised by ghs.
 Please read the [Privacy Notice](#privacy-notice) to know more.

 ## Usage